Justin-Garey/Raspberry-Pi-Config/cases.md

 ## Argon One M.2

 ### Use
-- Fits the Raspberry Pi 4 and 4b
+- Fits the Raspberry Pi 4b
 - The primary use of this case is to attach a M.2 SATA SSD
   - The board accepts B Key and B+M Key
 - Also offers a power button with some software defined functionality and an Infrared Reciever